Cubana de Aviación Flight 9046

 Cubana de Aviación Flight 9046 was a chartered Ilyushin Il-62M airliner (registered CU-T1281) operated by Cubana, which crashed on 3 September 1989, shortly after takeoff from José Martí International Airport.

-Flight 9046 was due to operate a non-scheduled international Havana–Milan–Cologne passenger service.
+Flight 9046 was due to operate a non-scheduled international Havana-Cologne-Milan passenger service.
 The crash resulted in the deaths of all 126 occupants of the aircraft plus 24 people on the ground.
 It is the worst aviation disaster to have ever occurred in Cuba.

+Crew

+The pilot-in-command was 50-year-old Captain Armando Oliveros Arguelles, he had accumulated a total of 12,790 hours of flight time, including 6,487 hours on the Il-62M.
+The co-pilot was 40-year-old First Officer Miguel Ruiz Ravelo, with 7,559 hours of flight time, 2,872 hours were on the Il-62M.
+The navigator, 55-year-old Tomas Estrada Garcia, had a total of 17,675 hours of flight time, with 6,917 on the Il-62M.
+There were two mechanics: 45-year-old Fernando Diaz de los Arcos had a total of 11,554 flight hours, including 5,191 hours on the Il-62M; while 42-year-old Luis Herrera Altuna had a total of 1,249 flight hours.

 Accident

 The aircraft took off in heavy rain and wind gusts of 30–50 mph.
 The crew retracted the flaps from their initial 30° position to 15°, in an attempt to gain speed, but this action reduced the ability of the wing to provide lift.
 The aircraft climbed to about 53 m, where it was hit by a downdraft that caused the airframe to strike the end of the runway, subsequently hitting a navigational facility and a small hill before crashing into a residential area, about one minute after takeoff.
 All 126 people on board —115 passengers, most of them Italian holidaymakers, and a crew of 11— perished in the accident.
-An additional 24 people who were not aboard the aircraft also died as a result of the crash.
+An additional 40 people on the ground were injured, including 24 fatally, as a result of the crash.

 Cause

 Investigators attributed the crash of Flight 9046 to the pilot's decision to fly after an abrupt deterioration in the meteorological conditions.
-The pilot underestimated the risks of taking off, and misjudged the aircraft's performance in poor weather.
+The pilot underestimated the risks of taking off and misjudged the aircraft's performance in poor weather.